SarahFadhlaldeen/Sarah-github-portfolio/Large-Data-Analysis-&-Visualisation/README.md

   <div align="center"><span style="color:#888;">⋯⋯⋯⋯ ⬩ ⋯⋯⋯⋯</span></div>

-- ⚙️**Rupture Behavior Analysis and Comparison Across Geometries:**
+- ⚙️**Rupture behavior analysis and comparison across geometries:**
   - 🧩Applied the same analysis framework to the **final selected catalogs** from all **six fault geometries** to compare their long-term seismic behavior.

   - 🧩**Assessed how fault geometry influences:**